What shapes an individual's behavior?

 Project: Can Rivulus detect genetic relatedness of embryo alarm cues?

-Kaitlyn is a pre-Med Music major, but was eager to "dive" into the fun world of fish behavior!
-She has kept things running in the lab and completed an experiment examining whether rivulus react differently to alarm cues from related vs unrelated embryos.
+Kaitlyn was a pre-Med Music major, but was eager to "dive" into the fun world of fish behavior!
+At the end of summer 2019, she kept things running in the lab and completed an experiment examining whether rivulus react differently to alarm cues from related vs unrelated embryos.

 Anna Kate Foshee